RIOT-OS/RIOT/boards/remote/README.md

 Once all drivers have been installed correctly:

-On windows, devices will appear as a virtual `COM` port.
+On linux, devices will appear as a virtual `COM` port.

 On Linux and OS X, devices will appear under `/dev/`.